 - 1. Assemble your BSP-1200 processor in the batch-mode configuration (see Figure 1). - 2.
-Connect the cooling lines to the SWCT-1200 transducer's cooling jacket so that it can be cooled to specification (see page 6). - 3.
+Connect the cooling lines to the SWCT-1200 transducer's cooling jacket so that it can be cooled to specification (see System Overview Transducer section). - 3.
 Fill a 1 L beaker 3⁄4 full with water and place it under the ultrasonic stack. - 4.
-Insert the FBH-type Barbell Horn® into the water by about 6 cm and make sure that there is at least 5 cm of distance from the tip of the horn to the bottom of the beaker (see Figure 19).
+Insert the HBHB or FBH-type Barbell Horn® into the water by about 6 cm and make sure that there is at least 5 cm of distance from the tip of the horn to the bottom of the beaker (see Figure 19).